AstarNetwork/astar-docs/docs/user-guides/setup-metamask.md

 <br />

-Adding Astar Network to Metamask is very easiy.
+Adding Astar Network to Metamask is very easy.
 <br />

 1. You will just need to go to [our Portal](https://portal.astar.network/) and try to connect to Metamask.

 <img width="1000" alt="Screenshot 2022-09-06 at 14 08 21" src="https://user-images.githubusercontent.com/77480847/188554147-02f09f39-6051-4f7f-8e6f-d263867afb88.png" /><br />